corrinachow/JavaScript30/readme.md

 No Frameworks ❌ No Compilers ❌ No Libraries ❌ No Boilerplate

-Each mini-project is built using only JavaScript.
-Each exercise has my notes and thoughts.
+Each mini-project is built using only vanilla JavaScript and CSS.
+Click into the folders to find my thoughts, notes, and demos on each exercise.

 Original files from [Wes Bos](https://github.com/wesbos/JavaScript30).